DuplexLM/DuplexSurvey/README.md

 Figure 3: Six canonical full-duplex interaction scenarios.
 Each panel concretizes one (T, I, R) ontology cell on User (U) / Assistant (A) audio timelines.
 </div>

-Same cells serve as **data slices**, **benchmark criteria**, and **ablation targets**.
-"Fails on T3-I2-R1" is more useful than "not always full-duplex."
+These cells are not just examples.
+They become **data slices**, **benchmark criteria**, and **ablation targets**: a dataset can state which cells it covers, a benchmark can isolate one cell, and a model audit can report exactly where behavior breaks.
+"Fails on T3-I2-R1" is more useful than "not always full-duplex," because it says the system mistakes a backchannel for an interruption.

 ## The Full-Duplex Decision State Machine

-Decision state machine asks **what the system is doing now**: Idle, Listen, Speak, Wait, or Dual.
+The decision state machine completes the three-part framework.
+L0-L3 says where a duplex decision is made, and TIR says which interaction the system is facing; the FSM says **what the system is doing now** and when it should switch modes.
+This matters because full-duplex behavior is not only a classification problem.
+A system must keep a running policy over time: listen, speak, wait through hesitation, or integrate overlapping speech without losing the thread.

 <div align='center'>
 <img src="./asset/tables/table3_state_machine.svg" alt="Five states in the full-duplex decision state machine" style="zoom: 100%;" />
 </div>

-Eleven transitions group into onset, turn-handoff, and overlap transitions.
-Overlap is key: destination depends on whether user audio is backchannel, floor claim, third-party speech, or other intent.
+The five states extend earlier Speak/Listen formulations with two crucial additions: **Wait**, for semantic hesitation where silence does not mean the user is finished, and **Dual**, for the genuinely duplex regime where both speakers produce audio and the system must still interpret the user.
+The eleven transitions group into onset, turn-handoff, and overlap transitions.
+Overlap is the hard case: the destination depends on whether the user audio is a backchannel, a floor claim, third-party speech, or another intent.

 <div align='center'>
 <img src="./asset/figure_interaction_state_machine.png" alt="full-duplex decision state machine" style="zoom: 25%;" />